Cloudflare Docs

 When shedding Default traffic, you have two Policy options:

 • Random: Randomly sheds the percentage of requests specified in the Shed %.
-Distributes traffic more accurately, but may cause requests from the same IP to hit different origins.
+Distributes traffic more accurately, but may cause requests from the same IP to hit different endpoints.

 For more guidance on choosing a policy, refer to Shedding policies.